 To form the full funnel view, the first link to be established is from the advertising data to the web analytics data.
 This usually happens through UTM tags that are added to campaign links to identify the source of traffic in Google Analytics.
 A lot can already go wrong at this point if there is no proper taxonomy for the UTM tagging.
 It’s very important to be systematic in tagging the traffic.

-After the form submission the information is passed from the website to the CRM.
+After the form submission, the information is passed from the website to the CRM.
 This is the second link that needs to be covered.
-Usually this happens through passing some additional information in the hidden fields of the form.
+Usually, this happens by passing some additional information in the hidden fields of the form.
 This information could be the same traffic source information that was collected by Google Analytics earlier from the UTM tags.
-It could even be the Google Analytics cookie id of the individual visitor, which would set up a visitor level link.
+It could even be the Google Analytics cookie id of the individual visitor, which would set up a visitor-level link.

 There are different approaches to setting analytics like this up and collecting all the data in one place.
-One is the tool based approach.
-Tools like Datorama or Funnel are designed to connect to the different systems to bring all the data under a common data model suitable for visualization.
+One is the tool-based approach.
+Tools like Datorama or Funnel are designed to connect to the different systems to bring all the data under a common data model suitable for visualisation.

-When the data is all in one place and the links and tracking have been figured out it’s possible to visualize the full funnel.
-You can see simple but useful things like how your advertising spend is split between the different channels and platforms.
+When the data is all in one place and the links and tracking have been figured out, it’s possible to visualise the full funnel.
+You can see simple but useful things like how your advertising spend are split between the different channels and platforms.
 You can compare the different channels on their ability to create impressions and to turn those impressions into website visits.
 You could even follow your investment on a specific platform or campaign to the website visits and all the way to actual leads and opportunities.

 Senior Web Analytics Consultant